Wall Street Analyst Downgrade Paramount Global [PARA]. What else is Wall St. saying

 Redburn Atlantic have made an estimate for Paramount Global shares, keeping their opinion on the stock as Sell, with their previous recommendation back on January 11, 2024.

-Paramount Global [PARA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.57.
-With this latest performance, PARA shares gained by 1.69% in over the last four-week period, additionally sinking by -4.37% over the last 6 months – not to mention a drop of -40.86% in the past year of trading.
+Paramount Global [PARA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.60.
+With this latest performance, PARA shares dropped by -8.64% in over the last four-week period, additionally sinking by -16.61% over the last 6 months – not to mention a drop of -42.46% in the past year of trading.

 Paramount Global’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.09 and a Current Ratio set at 1.26.